US to clean-up race test chemical weapon relics on Panama island

 Source: © Shutterstock

-The US government has agreed to destroy chemical weapons that were left on Panama’s San José Island after a US race-based test programme during the second world war.
+The US government has agreed to destroy chemical weapons that were left on Panama’s San José Island after its race-based test programme during World War II.
 The eight chemical bombs, which mostly contain mustard gas, were discovered on the island in 2002 and will be disposed of in September, according to the Canadian National Post.